ptrckbrown94/fitness-tracker/README.md

 I was the only person contributing to this project, but  had help from my professor, TA, tutor and classmates.

 ## Challenges
+I took some of the database routes from an in class activity, but I didn't realize I hadn't changed it to the database in the seeders folder.
+I also had trouble with the route for adding a "newwork".
+I was able to get the

 ## Live Site on Heroku